Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Discussion

-More sensitive observations could also allow us to identify separate spectral components probing the emission of the NS surface, boundary layer and accretion disc, while only one thermal component could be identified in this work.
+More sensitive observations could allow us to identify separate spectral components probing the emission of the NS surface, boundary layer and accretion disc, while only one thermal component could be identified in this work.
 One telescope that we propose for follow-up research is the \textit{Neutron star Interior Composition Explorer} \cite[\textit{NICER}, ][]{2016SPIE.9905E..1HG...NICER}.
 Simple spectral simulations, detailed in Appendix \ref{app:NICER}, show how short \textit{NICER} monitoring observations are able to establish the presence of a thermal component down to significantly lower thermal luminosities.
 An extension of this work using \textit{NICER} and radio monitoring therefore allows for more detailed follow-up studies.
+However, we also stress that these simulations operate under the assumption that the input model is correct, i.e. that only statistical uncertainties play a role.
+That assumption implies that the complications with this analysis, such as model degeneracies in the absence of hard X-ray coverage, will remain for NICER as well.

+These issues of parameter degeneracy and broad-band energy converage may be alleviated more effectively through future missions.
+For instance, the proposed \textit{Strobe-X} mission \citep{strobex} is planned to combine a soft (0.2-12 keV) instrument, the X-ray Concentrator Array, as well as a harder (2-30 keV) instrument, the Large Area Detector.
+Alternatively, the proposed \textit{HEX-P} mission is planned to combine two detectors, the Low Energy Telescope and the High Energy Telescope, to provide simultaneous spectral coverage between 0.1 and 150 keV \citep{hexp}.
+The broad-energy coverage of both observatories may remove the issues found in our work with model degeneracies, while syngergies with next generation radio observatories could allow for follow up studies at unprecedented sensitivity.
+An essential requirement, for this purpose, however is sufficient flexibility to allow for high cadence monitoring of an LMXB outburst, similar to \textit{RXTE}, \textit{Swift}, and \textit{NICER}.